 None of these alternative cancer therapies are curative – they will not help patients fight cancer directly, nor will they eliminate the need for chemotherapy, radiation, or surgery.
 However, they can certainly help cancer patients deal with the pain, stress, and discomfort associated with cancer, the invasive treatments required to fight it, and the emotional problems that can come about because of both the disease and the treatments.

 The most important thing is to find an alternative therapy (or therapies) that works for the patient.
 Meditation may work well for one person, while yoga or massage might work best for another.
-Identifying the right therapy, or mixture of alternative therapies, that can help the patient recover best is the most important thing.
+Identifying the right therapy, or a mixture of alternative therapies, that can help the patient recover best is the most important thing.